Kharim234/Tmag5170_spi_decoder/README.md

 - Magnetic fields measurements are converted into raw data int values, currently module do not perform automatic conversion into SI units - mili teslas
 - Angle measurements are converted into raw data uint values without distinction on decimal and fractional part, currently module do not perform automatic conversion into SI units - degrees
 - Magnitude and other values are converted into raw data, uint or int depending if tmag datasheet stated in some part of document that values are 2 complement.
-4. FrameCnt_debug - counter of next frames on spi bus, can be used for easier synchronization of data in terminal, data_table, measurement diagram. <u>This is only debug counter, values from this variable are not present in tmag5170 readings</u>
+4. FrameCnt_debug - counter of next frames on spi bus, can be used for easier synchronization of data in terminal, data_table, measurement diagram. **This is only debug counter, values from this variable are not present in tmag5170 readings**
 5. Verification of crc and presenting expected crc which is calculated from MISO and MOSI frame data via this extension

 #### TODO: